nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Pets with higher scores (i.e. more fitting to the order) are displayed on top.
 If you want to know how we design the algorithm, check out our [Developer Guide](DeveloperGuide.md). <br>

 In the current version of PetCode, the score calculation in the algorithm uses a default set of weightages.
-In the future, you may be able to define your own weightages for different fields, such as price, age, species and so on.
+In the future, you may be able to define your own weightages for different parameters, such as price, age, species and so on.

 </div>